 Vibrant handmade crafts

 All along the roads are stocked with cloths in cotton and silk, souvenirs and handiwork.
-They are pretty reasonable and pocket welcoming.
+They are pretty reasonable and pocket-welcoming.

-It gains importance among spiritual travelers who aim to have a holy dip in the lake, which is considered a holy place among other ‘Trithas’.
+It gains importance among spiritual travellers who aim to have a holy dip in the lake, which is considered a holy place among other ‘Trithas’.
 It is believed that having a holy dip here is equivalent to doing meditation and prayer for a hundred years.

 For others and including the religious people, this place is a beauty in itself.
 Surrounded by 400 temples and 52 palaces, the lake still looks serene and calm.
 The place is unique and the sunrise and sunset are beautiful to watch from here.

-This is the only existing temple dedicated to Lord Brahma and was constructed in the 14th century, standing on a high pedestal with colorful marble steps leading up to it.
+This is the only existing temple dedicated to Lord Brahma and was constructed in the 14th century, standing on a high pedestal with colourful marble steps leading up to it.
 A beautiful carved silver turtle sits on the floor facing the Sanctorum.